nizamphoenix/Embeddings/README.md

 # Embeddings
-Repository with code base for training--fine tuning-- embeddings
+Repository with code base for training--fine tuning-- embeddings and other utilities.